arctrong/md2html/bin/new_project/readme.txt

 - If just one implementation, Python or Java, is going to be used, one of the files `generate_doc_py.bat` or `generate_doc_java.bat` may be deleted.

 - Edit this home page, or delete it if it's not required.
-In case of deletion:

-    - also delete it from the `documents` section in the file `md2html_args.json`.
+In case of deletion, also delete it from the `documents` section in the file `md2html_args.json`.

 - The picture in this page is added just for demonstration.
 If it's removed then the image file must probably be deleted from the folder `doc/pict`.